THE MAN I LOVE: Ida Lupino Rides to the Rescue of, Well, Everyone

 Sorry you came home yet, Petey?
 Actually, no—she’s thinking she got there just in time.
 Petey, who was probably mothering this brood even when they still had a mother, is a rescuer in search of a mission.
 And boy, has she found one.

-First order of business: pouring herself into the slinkiest gown she can lay her hands on (oh, goodie—she packed one!) and sashaying down to Nicky’s place to land a job as a singer, so she can keep an eye on the boss and distract him from her baby sister.
+First order of business: pouring herself into the slinky gown the predatory Nicky had sent to Sally and sashaying down to his place to land a job as a singer, so she can keep an eye on the boss and distract him from her baby sister.
 Mission accomplished, with relative ease.
 What she wasn’t counting on was San Thomas (Bruce Bennett), the jazz pianist with a troubled past…

 And just like that, Petey has another rescue on her hands—but this one’s not so eager to be saved.
 “I’d make you sing the blues, honey,” San warns her.
 “I’ll take that chance,” she murmurs back, and she means it, whatever the cost.
 San is broken, bruised and brooding from a bad marriage, and certain he has nothing left to give.
 Petey thinks otherwise, and when you see them together, in scenes so intimate you feel like you’re eavesdropping, you know she’s right.